Multilevel quasi Monte Carlo methods for elliptic PDEs with random field coefficients via fast white noise sampling: Haar wavelet expansion of spatial white noise

 The idea is then to sample the Gaussian variables in the expression for $\W_\mathscr{L}$ by using a hybrid QMC/MC combination of quasi-random (e.g.~Sobol) and pseudo-random numbers, and to sample $\W_R$ with pseudo-random numbers only by extending the work in \cite{Croci2018}.

-The reasoning behind this splitting is that it is important to keep the dimensionality of the low-discrepancy sequence relatively low: first, as we will see in the next section, the sampling of $\W$ expressed this way requires a supermesh construction and smaller dimensions imply faster $\W$ samples; second, some low-discrepancy sequences cannot readily be sampled in high dimensions\footnote{For example, the state-of-the-art Sobol' sequence generator, Broda, can generate the largest dimensional Sobol' sequences with $65536$ dimensions \cite{Sobol2011}.
+The reasoning behind this splitting is that it is important to keep the dimensionality of the QMC point sequence relatively low: first, as we will see in the next section, the sampling of $\W$ expressed this way requires a supermesh construction and smaller dimensions imply faster $\W$ samples; second, some QMC point sequences cannot readily or efficiently be sampled in high dimensions\footnote{For example, the state-of-the-art Sobol' sequence generator, Broda, can generate the largest dimensional Sobol' sequences with $65536$ dimensions \cite{Sobol2011}.
 This might still be too low for an infinite-dimensional PDE setting.} and third, the approximation properties of some quasi-random sequences deteriorate as the dimensionality grows \cite{glasserman2013,DickKuoSloan2013}.